MilenaAmidzic/MilenaAmidzic/README.md

 - 🔭 I’m currently working on projects involving biomedical datasets and machine learning models in Python.

-- 🌱 I’m currently learning more about machine learning, statistical modeling, and data analysis using Python libraries such as pandas, scikit-learn, and matplotlib.

 - 👯 I’m looking to collaborate on data science projects related to healthcare, biology, and real-world datasets.

 - 🤔 I’m looking for help with improving my machine learning workflows and learning best practices for building reproducible data science projects.